Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Introduction

-In this work, we propose the first analog quantum simulation method for molecular vibronic dynamics in the pre-BO framework.
+In this work, we propose the first quantum simulation method for molecular vibronic dynamics in the pre-BO framework with an analog mapping of nuclear degrees of freedom.
 Our approach maps the second quantized pre-BO representation of the molecular vibronic Hamiltonian onto an analog quantum device, and thus treats the electron-nuclear interactions exactly.
 Specifically, we map the nuclear vibrational motions to bosonic modes of a device and use a fermion-qubit mapping for electronic degrees of freedom.
 We show that our method can efficiently simulate the exact molecular vibronic dynamics within a given single-particle basis set, and therefore it is suitable for accurate near-term quantum simulations of coupled electron-nuclear dynamics.
-As an example, we show how a single-mode vibronic model system could be simulated on an trapped ion quantum computer on the scale of current devices.
-Finally, we show how the scaling of our approach out-performs all previous approaches in terms of hardware resources, implementation cost, and classical pre-calculation.
+As an example, we show how a single-mode vibronic model system of nonadiabatic charge transfer~\cite{1eShinMetiu, 2eShimMetiu} could be simulated on currently available trapped ion quantum computers with existing experimental techniques and noise.
+Finally, we show how our approach has the potential to out-perform all previous approaches in terms of scaling of hardware resources, implementation cost, and classical pre-calculation.